albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 |Show Airport on Map| Show Airport on Map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Show the airport on the map.
-The zoom distance can be changed in the dialog ``Options`` on the tab :ref:`map-navigation`.
+The zoom distance can be changed in the options dialog on the page :ref:`options-map-navigation`.

 .. _show-in-search-procs: